yoshinorisekimoto/ai-platform-builder-bootcamp/README.md

 # AI Platform Builder Bootcamp

+This project demonstrates how a single workflow can support multiple API incident scenarios by separating workflow logic from scenario definitions.
 Building reusable frameworks for AI-assisted platform partnerships, partner operations, API integration, and ecosystem design.

 ## Why